Megan Maxwell

 Megan Maxwell was the pseudonym of María del Carmen Rodríguez del Álamo Lázaro (born 1965 in Nuremberg, Germany), a Spanish romantic novelist whose works can be categorized as chick lit.
 She has an American father and a Spanish mother.
 She has lived with her mother in Spain since she was still a baby.
 Since 2009, she has written several novels.

+Her novel Pídeme lo que quieras was made into a movie (Ask Me What You Want) in 2024.